kmendell/thinpi/README.md

 ## Installation

-Download the latest image from the downloads pages
+Download the latest image from the releases pages

 Flash the Image to your SD Card using etcher or Raspberry Pi Imager